SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I say, "As I was hugging, cuddling, and kissing you, I realized how much I liked it."

 "I liked it too," Pinkie said bashfully.
-"Would've liked it more if I was worrying the whole time."
+"Would've liked it more if I wasn't worrying the whole time."

 "Well, let me make it up to you."